jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-2a.md

-+++
+---
+title: "Part 2a-Expenses on Justice"
+heading: "Part 2a of Chapter 1 of Book 5"
+date: 2021-08-01
+image: "/covers/wn.jpg"
-title=  "Part 2a-Expenses on Justice" description=  "The second duty of the sovereign is to protect every member of society from the injustice or oppression of every other membe" date=  2020-12-27 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-1e" linkbtext=  "Part 1e" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-2b" linkftext=  "Part 2b" heading=  "Part 2a" icon=  "/icons/smith.png"
+description: "The second duty of the sovereign is to protect every member of society from the injustice or oppression of every other membe"
-+++
+author: Adam Smith
+icon: /avatars/smith.png
+---